 14. Make reaching the faucet easier for toddlers with a DIY faucet extender.

-Use a knife or scissors to cut off the narrow lid and make the channel for the water.
+Cut off the narrow lid on top of a bubble bath bottle for your faucet and then make a channel for the water.
 The plastic around the lid is thicker, so it may be a little harder to cut through.
-Also, depending on your faucet and how curved the spout is, you may have to adjust the extender’s holes or use a different bottle so it stays on.
+Also, depending on your faucet and how curved the spout is, you may have to adjust the extender’s holes or use a different style bottle so it stays on.

 15. Potty train boys by putting cereal in the toilet and having them aim at the pieces.